 c.
 Vehicle circulation, parking and loading shall not block pedestrian accessways.

-D. Multi-Family: In addition to the standards applicable to any nonresidential, multi-family or mixed use building located within the city of Hailey described in subsection A of this section, the following design standards also apply to any multi-family building located within the city of Hailey:
+D. Multi-Family Development: In addition to the standards applicable to any nonresidential, multi-family or mixed use developments located within the city of Hailey described in subsection A of this section, the following design standards also apply to multi-family developments located within the City of Hailey:

 1. Site Planning: